 Prepare the veggies:

 - Put the corn kernels into a large bowl.
-Prep the tomatoes by slicing them in half, scooping out the seeds, and then dicing the tomatoes.
+Slice the tomatoes in half; scoop out the seeds, then dice them.
 Add the diced tomatoes to the bowl.

 - Slice open the green and red bell peppers, remove the membranes and seeds, then dice the peppers.
 Add these to the bowl with the corn and tomatoes.
 Pour the green chiles (with the liquid) in as well, and stir all of the veggies together.
 Hold this aside while you cook the beef.